GDPR for Dentists: One Year On

 In reality, the 25th May 2018 was the start not the end of GDPR preparation.
 Practices must ensure that they are fully compliant and can evidence compliance in the event of a breach.
 Records of processing activity, privacy policies and notices must be reviewed and updated where appropriate.
 Staff must continue to be alive to the risk of breaches.
 Systems must be put in place to ensure that the risk of data breaches is reduced.

-On 24th July 2019 JFH Law will be holding a one day seminar on GDPR for dentists.
+On 24th July 2019 JFH Law will be holding a one day seminar on GDPR and dentists.
 This course will look at GDPR a year on, setting out any updates since implementation and providing practical tips to ensure your practice is compliant with data protection laws.
 To register your interest please email firstname.lastname@example.org.

 Julia Furley, Barrister